pri22296/progressindicator/docs/quickstart.rst

 Displaying a ProgressBar
 =========================================================================

-Using a ProgressBar in your code is very easy.
+Using a `Progress bar` in your code is very easy.
 Let us see some ways by which we can show a functioning progress bar during a task.

 -------------------------------------------------------------------------
 Usage In a Loop
 -------------------------------------------------------------------------

-You can use an AdvancedProgressBar instance named `bar` to display a ProgressBar.
+You can use an :class:`~.AdvancedProgressBar` instance named `bar` to display a ProgressBar.
 Here we are publishing the percentage of the task completed to `bar`.
-Note that we need to call `begin` and `end` at appropriate time.
+Note that we need to call :meth:`~.ProgressManager.begin` and :meth:`~.ProgressManager.end` at appropriate time.

 .. code:: python